hapinessjs/hapiness/README.md

 [Back to top](#table-of-contents)

 ## Change History
+* v1.6.2 (2020-02-20)
+    * remove tslib from dependencies and put it as a dev dependency
 * v1.6.0 (2018-11-27)
     * Request in DI: Add request reference inside route DI
 * v1.5.5 (2018-10-15)